malihehmoradi/android-course/README.md

    - Teach concepts like orientation (horizontal or vertical), weight, and gravity.
    - Demonstrate how to nest layouts and views within a linear layout.
    - Resources: Android Developer Documentation - [LinearLayout](https://developer.android.com/reference/android/widget/LinearLayout)
-* Relative Layout:
-   - Introduce the <RelativeLayout> tag for creating more **flexible UI layouts**.
-   - Explain how to position views relative to each other using attributes like layout_above, layout_below, layout_toLeftOf, etc.
-   - Demonstrate the use of alignment attributes and margins in relative layouts.
-   - Resources: Android Developer Documentation - [RelativeLayout](https://developer.android.com/reference/android/widget/RelativeLayout)
 * Constraint Layout:
    - Discuss the benefits of using <ConstraintLayout> for complex UI designs.
    - Teach the concept of constraints and how to create relationships between views.